 Pure traders love to buy the dips – and of course sell the rips.
+Especially when they work with great dealers like Lear Capital (learn more by deciding to click here).
+Their service makes it easy to sell into the rips and dump on the dips a lot easier.
 Everyone wants to buy low and sell high.
 Is this part of your strategy?
 Do you know when and how to make that your plan?
 Today’s Stock Exchange will help.
 As a bonus, we have some interesting ideas to explore.

 Our last Stock Exchange discussed how to distinguish between trading skill and blind luck.
 The analysis included a description of important elements in model development along with some great sources.
 As always, the group found some interesting ideas.

 Buying the dips is prominently featured on the list of trader maxims.
 It seems so obvious.
 A stock that you like hits a downdraft.
 A buying opportunity?
 Or will this dip beget another dip?
 Standard instructional sources (Investopedia) make only general comments.

 Our regular experts include only one with a dip-buying strategy.
 For that reason, Holmes gets the spotlight this week, but we have some good ideas from everyone.
 As usual, I will conclude with a brief observation about the key points.

 This Week-How to Buy the Dips

 I look for stocks that have declined, seem to have bottomed, and are starting to find legs.
 Once I have a winner, I must then decide when to sell.
 I also have position size limits, sticking with the best 16 candidates.
 This week provides a good illustration of my process.
 I really liked Nielson (NLSN), which I bought at 42.30.
 There might be more room to run, but I sold it at 44.54.

 J: Welcome back from Mexico.
 Did you have any trouble at the border?